 The New Science of Ankle Rehab: Why R.I.C.E. is Dead

-Modern research in the British Journal of Sports Medicine (BJSM) highlights the “PEACE & LOVE” protocol.
-The “V” stands for Vascularization.
 Icing causes vasoconstriction, which shuts down the blood flow needed to bring oxygen and “cleanup” cells to the bruise.
 Without blood flow, the bruise stays trapped in the tissue.
-Read the BJSM study on soft tissue management.
+Furthermore, research from the British Journal of Sports Medicine (BJSM) and other major journals confirms that “Optimal Loading” (early, controlled movement) results in higher quality ligament repair than strict rest.

-Warning: The Risks of Neglecting Your Injury or Relying on Braces
+Warning: The Risks of Neglecting Your Injury

 If you ignore the sprain and simply wait for the bruise to fade, you are setting yourself up for Chronic Ankle Instability (CAI).
 Failing to actively rehab the ligaments leaves them loose and weak, which is why people often roll their ankle again and again.